qvbit/medical-codes-prediction/README.md

 # medical-codes-prediction

-Report below; takes a few seconds to load.
+2020 Update: Adding report below; takes a few seconds to load.

 Please note that the timeframe for this project was only 1 month hence the code itself is fairly rough around the edges.